Elviskaddu/Group-41/README.md

 # Group-41

-🚦 Uganda Traffic Alerts: Your Road Safety Companion
+Uganda Traffic Alerts: Your Road Safety Companion

 This system helps drivers, pedestrians, and emergency services stay informed about road incidents in real-time.
 Whether you're reporting a pothole, an accident, or checking for hazards on your route, this platform keeps Uganda's roads safer for everyone.

 👥 Who Can Use It?
+Download the app(https://median.co/share/wzkqdj#apk)
 1. Regular Users (Public)
    - Report road issues you encounter
    - View and verify other reports